 - Opportunities to meet fellow families with similar experiences

-- Access to participation in national research conducted by the Center for Disease Control and the National Institute of Health
+- Access to participation in national research conducted by the Center for Disease Control and the National Institutes of Health

 Hemophilia is a lifelong disease, and our goal is to provide the best quality of care for every patient.
-With careful management, many children can live healthy, active lives with a normal life span.
+With careful management, many children with blood disorders can live healthy, active lives with a normal life span.